-Over the years Mickey has worked with Janet Jackson, Britney Spears, Pitbull, LL Cool J, Jeremih, Iggy Azalea, Jason Derulo, JLo, Rita Ora, Omarion, Cassie, Vic Mensa, Wiz Khalifa, T.I., The Game, Keke Palmer, Christina Milian, Jake Miller, Justine Skye, Diplo, Alex Da Kid, Dada Life, Jasmine Villegas, Brooke Valentine, T-Boz, Travis Garland, Mistah F.A.B., King Los, Teyana Taylor, and many more.
+Over the years Shiloh has worked with Janet Jackson, Britney Spears, Pitbull, LL Cool J, Jeremih, Iggy Azalea, Jason Derulo, JLo, Rita Ora, Omarion, Cassie, Vic Mensa, Wiz Khalifa, T.I., The Game, Keke Palmer, Christina Milian, Jake Miller, Justine Skye, Diplo, Alex Da Kid, Dada Life, Jasmine Villegas, Brooke Valentine, T-Boz, Travis Garland, Mistah F.A.B., King Los, Teyana Taylor, and many more.

 WHAT OR WHO INSPIRED YOU TO GET INTO MUSIC?